Cyclone Mora: Myanmar

 Cyclone Mora made landfall in Myanmar in the early morning on May 30.
 The storm moved inland from the Bay of Bengal, and caused damage in the Arakan and Chin states.
 The cyclone destroyed 4,702 houses and damaged to 13,595 houses in Arakan State, Chin State and Irrawaddy Division.
 The government reported that 325 schools, 32 office buildings, and 57 religious buildings were entirely destroyed, while 429 non-residential buildings were heavily damaged.
-A number of other buildings were severely damaged, including 23 hospitals and clinics, 23 governmental buildings, three bridges, 38 utiliy poles and 22 motorboats.
+A number of other buildings were severely damaged, including 23 hospitals and clinics, 23 governmental buildings, three bridges, 38 utility poles and 22 motorboats.

 An 11-year-old boy was killed by a tree branch that fell in Kutupalong refugee camp in Cox's Bazar.
 In Myanmar, a 10-year-old boy went missing after he was taken away by the rising waters.
 A tornado also formed in Rahkine which killed 2 and injured 6 people.